-Located in the lower level of the Krause Innovation Center, the KCI Underground Makerspace is a new makerspace that provides our community with the resources to design and make using a variety of computer-aided design and manufacturing and other tools.
+Located in the lower level of the Krause Innovation Center, the KCI Makerspace provides our community with the resources to design and make using a variety of computer-aided design and manufacturing and other tools.
 We serve a range of constituents: Foothill students and staff, local area educators and the broader San Mateo and Santa Clara counties.
 We provide not only the tools but the courses, certification, events and social support to get you making.

-Members can use the shop’s machines, including laser cutters, 3D printers, sewing machines, vinyl cutters, soldering irons, hand and power tools, and much more.
+Members must participate in an orientation and be trained to use the various tools.
+Once trained, members can use the shop’s machines, including laser cutters, 3D printers, sewing machines, vinyl cutters, soldering irons, hand and power tools, and much more.
 Membership includes training on all of our equipment and member-only workshops.

 We teach Foothill College courses every quarter.
 Classes can be taken by Foothill students, high school students, community members and teachers.
 Note that all Foothills classes require a minimum of 20 students to run.